 - 1 ¼ pounds carrots (20 oz)

 - ½ cup raisins

-- handful of cilantro or parsley leaves, roughly chopped, optional Add just before serving.
+- large handful of cilantro or parsley leaves, roughly chopped, optional Add just before serving.

-- 3 Tbsp sesame seeds or hemp hearts, optional
+- 2 to 3 tablespoons sesame seeds or hemp hearts, optional

 - In a small bowl combine the dressing ingredients and whisk until smooth.

 - Wash and peel the carrots.
 Shred them using the grater attachment of a food processor or with a box grater.

 - In a large bowl combine the shredded carrots, raisins, and dressing.
 Stir to combine. *See Notes below if making in advance.
 Sprinkle cilantro/parsley and seeds on top, if using.
 Serve immediately or cover and refrigerate.

 Nutrition information is an estimate and will vary depending on the exact amounts and specific products and ingredients used.
 We calculate this information using the online calculator cronometer.com.
 For the most accurate nutrition information we recommend calculating it yourself to reflect the specific ingredients used in your dish.